 In the case of family-caused errors or program abuse, the family will be required to repay any excess subsidy received.
 The PHA may, but is not required to, offer the family a repayment agreement in accordance with Chapter 16.
+The repayment amount will begin the first of the month following the receipt of all income verifications.
 If the family fails to repay the excess subsidy, the PHA will terminate the family's assistance in accordance with the policies in Chapter 12.